usnistgov/zero-trust-architecture/_sources/VolumeB/architecture.rst

    -  **Data availability -** Protecting the ability of authorized users to access data in a timely manner and guarding against unauthorized deletion

-   -  **Data access protection -** Restricting access to and actions on data based on permanent or transient attributes of the entity accessing the data, with the ability to revoke access as needed.
+   -  **Data access protection and exfiltration -** Restricting access to and actions on data based on permanent or transient attributes of the entity accessing the data, with the ability to revoke access as needed.
 Includes all data access policies and rules needed to secure access to enterprise information and resources.
 DLP is an example of a capability that can be provided by a data access protection supporting component.

    -  **Auditing and compliance -** Proving that the data security policies are in effect and delivering the desired protections